What are the Spring 2021 dining hours?

 I don’t feel comfortable taking on-ground courses.
 What options are available to me?

-In the event that you and your family believe it most appropriate for you to study from home for the fall semester, we encourage you to work with your academic advisor and the associate dean of your college to construct a schedule that is optimized to ensure you are having the best possible learning experience.
-We can help you work through any issues you are facing.
+In the event that you and your family believe it most appropriate for you to study from home for the spring semester, we encourage you to work with your academic advisor and the associate dean of your college to construct a schedule that is optimized to ensure you are having the best possible learning experience.
+If you worked remotely for the fall semester, we can help you plan for a safe return to campus in the spring if you choose to do so.
 Your education and wellbeing are our top priority.

-If I will be taking all five classes online for the semester, do I have to complete COVID-Education training, a COVID-Positive Plan and a Hurricane Evacuation Plan?
-(All my classes are online for the semester, do I still have to do this?)
+If I will be taking all online classes for the semester, do I have to complete COVID-Education training, a COVID-Positive Plan and a Hurricane Evacuation Plan?

 If you are choosing to be completely virtual and never come to campus this semester, you are not required to complete the COVID-Education training, a COVID-Positive Plan and personal Hurricane Evacuation Plan.